euclidjda/value-investing-studies/README.md

 # License

-This is experimental software and NOT intended for treatment of any kind.
-It is provided under the [MIT license][mit], so you can do with it whatever you wish except hold me responsible if it does something you don't like.
+This is experimental software.
+It is provided under the [MIT license][mit], so you can do with it whatever you wish except hold the authors responsible if it does something you don't like.

 [mit]: http://www.opensource.org/licenses/mit-license.php